okikio/native/packages/native/README.md

 # @okikio/native

-`@okikio/native` the framework that encourages performance, modern technologies, and great user experiences.
-The idea behind `@okikio/native` is that it acts as the core to the `native` initiative, it combines all the other package into it a core package that is ~7 KB (minified & compressed).
+`Native` is the initiative that encourages performance, modern technologies, and great user experiences.
+The idea behind `@okikio/native` is that it acts as the core framework to the `native` initiative, it combines all the other package into it a core package that is ~7 KB (minified & compressed).

 `@okikio/native` is a guideline on how to create great web experiences that integrate into the system in a way that feels like a cohesive and native experience.

-The idea behind it is that, when an app feels native, it means that it integrates well into the systems and `just works`, so, for example, a dark mode that follows the entire system.
+The idea behind it is that, when an app feels native, it means that it integrates well into the systems and `just works`, for example, a dark mode that follows the entire system.
 The `just works` aspect is key to the framework, it should work without the user skipping a beat.
 On the web this boils down to being performant, efficient, and smooth.

-The `@okikio/native` package acchieves performance, high efficiency, and a smooth experience by being heavily modern (relying on passive polyfills that only run on browsers that don't support certain features) and being well optimized.
+The `@okikio/native` package achieves performance, high efficiency, and a smooth experience by being heavily modern (relying on passive polyfills that only run on browsers that don't support certain features) and being well optimized.

 Currently many websites rely on older code to make sure they reach as wide an audience as possible, hurting performance with large amounts of overhead.

-`@okikio/native` uses modern browser api's like the Web Animation API, Maps, pushState, etc.... to achieve high efficiency and performance (as these API can be smartly managed by the browser).
+`@okikio/native` uses modern browser api's like the Web Animation API, Maps, pushState, etc.... to achieve high efficiency and performance.
 The browser API's can be difficult to work with, so, I developed `@okikio/manager`, `@okikio/emitter`, and `@okiko/animate` libraries to make them more managable.
-I developed these libraries to ensure the framework is well optimized and to avoid larges ammounts of npm dependencies.
+I developed these libraries to ensure the framework is well optimized and to avoid large ammounts of npm dependencies.